Naereen/Kullback-Leibler-divergences-and-kl-UCB-indexes/README.md

 ## Julia implementation ?
 [I was curious](https://github.com/Naereen/Kullback-Leibler_divergences_and_kl-UCB_indexes/issues/1) and wanted to write the same algorithm in [Julia](http://julialang.org).
 Here it is: [kullback_leibler.jl](https://github.com/Naereen/Kullback-Leibler_divergences_and_kl-UCB_indexes/blob/master/src/kullback_leibler.jl).
-See [this part of the notebook](https://nbviewer.jupyter.org/github/Naereen/notebooks/blob/master/Kullback-Leibler_divergences_in_native_Python__Cython_and_Numba.ipynb#%28Experimental%29-Julia-implementation) for a benchmark between Julia and Python.

 The Julia package is published here: [Naereen/LempelZiv.jl](https://github.com/Naereen/LempelZiv.jl), and see [here for its documentation](https://naereen.github.io/LempelZiv.jl/doc/index.html).